 So for those of you who celebrate Easter, I wish you a joyous holiday full of Zoomed family gatherings or Zoomed church, drive-through communion or drive-by Easter egg hunts.
 But most of all I wish you health, flexibility, peace, patience, and strength in the face of this (temporary) new reality.

-If you make this recipe, or any of my others be sure to tag me on Instagram, and use the hashtags #agirldefloured #deflouredrecipes!
+If you make this recipe, or any of my others be sure leave me a star rating and tag me on Instagram, and use the hashtags #agirldefloured #deflouredrecipes!

-- 2 cups of gluten-free all-purpose flour blend (I like Bob's Red Mill 1 to 1)
+- 2 cups gluten-free all-purpose flour blend I like Bob’s Red Mill 1 to 1

 - 2 teaspoons baking powder

 - ½ cup neutral oil like sunflower oil or expeller pressed canola oil

 - ½ cup buttermilk or ½ cup non-dairy milk of your choice mixed with 1 tablespoon of apple cider vinegar

 - 4 large eggs